aws-samples/aws-serverless-workshops/WebApplication/README.md

 <br>

 Question:
 If we created a new folder called "src" and put requestRock.js in there.
-What do you think we will have to update the handler stanza to?
+What do you think we will have to update the <b>handler:</b> stanza to?

 <ol type="a">
     <li>src/requestRock.handler</li>